Travelling to South Africa

 - Order travel money online or in your local Post Office branch, up to five days in advance - minimum order value of £400 applies online

-- Order before 3pm on a working day for free next-day delivery to your home or your nearest Post Office branch.
+- Order before 3pm on a working day for next-day delivery to your home or to your nearest Post Office branch.
 There is free delivery for orders to branch or home delivery orders of £500 or over.
 There is a small delivery charge of £4.99 for home delivery orders of under £500.

 - 0% commission, competitive rates on up to 70 foreign currencies